Ouranosinc/Magpie/docs/permissions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. seealso::
-    Section `permission_modifiers`_ provides details about concepts relative to this example.
+    Section :ref:`permission_modifiers` provides details about concepts relative to this example.

 Below are examples of :term:`Permission` definitions that can help better understand the different concepts.
 The definitions employ the ``[name]-[access]-[scope]`` convention to illustrate the applied :term:`Permission`.